 That is why we, along with the Canadian Association of Physicians for the Environment, launched a legal case against federal government for their inaction on VW and bringing justice to Canadians and the environment.

 Below is a timeline of indictments and activities regarding the Volkswagen diesel emission scandal.
 As you can see, Canada has not taken any action against VW.

 Study reveals discrepancy between actual and reported VW diesel emissionsMay 1, 2014

 Researchers discovered that VW reported lower emissions of toxic nitrogen oxides (NOx) in a lab setting compared to the actual emissions.
 On the road emissions were 35 times higher than permitted by Canadian regulations.

 U.S. files a notice of violation against VWSeptember 18, 2015

-U.S. EPA issues a notice of violation that VW and Audi diesel vehicles from 2009-2015 with 2.0 L engine included defeat devices.
+U.S. EPA issues a notice of violation alleging that VW and Audi diesel vehicles from 2009-2015 with 2.0 L engine included the cheat devices.

-VW admits that 11 million vehicles have been affected worldwide.
+VW admits that it installed cheat devices in 11 million diesel vehicles sold worldwide.